Let’s see how to conjugate in writing the French verbs in ER in the present indicative and as importantly, how to pronounce them.

 “Bruno” continues by saying that about 2000 are used nowadays, and 500 are common.

-There is a very large group of verbs whose conjugation is predictable: the verbs ending in “-ER”, known as the first group (“chanter”, “parler”, “jouer”…).
+There is a very large group of verbs whose conjugation is predictable and reliable: the verbs ending in “-ER”, known as the first group (“chanter”, “parler”, “jouer”…).

 The site “Conjugaisonfrançaise” claims they represent 90% of French verbs.
 All the sources I checked agree to say it’s the vast majority.
 This is good news for you!

-3 – French ER Verbs – Pronunciation Versus Written Form
+French -ER Verbs – Pronunciation Versus Written Form

 I will also point out that students learning French mostly for conversation should concentrate on the way the verbs are pronounced, not necessarily how they are spelled.